-Although most efforts to reduce chemical pollution have focussed on local and regional scales, the 2001 UN Stockholm Convention on Persistent Organic Pollutants (POPs) implicitly recognized that global concentrations of a few specific persistent organic pollutants (e.g., PCB, dioxins, DDT and several other pesticides) have crossed an, as yet unquantified, planetary boundary.
+Although most efforts to reduce chemical pollution have focused on local and regional scales, the 2001 UN Stockholm Convention on Persistent Organic Pollutants (POPs) implicitly recognized that global concentrations of a few specific POPs (e.g., PCB, dioxins, DDT, and several other pesticides) have crossed an, as yet unquantified, planetary boundary.
 The bans imposed were based on known effects and observed high concentrations of these POPs in some top predators and human populations.
-Widening the approach from a few well-studied pollutants would require determination of critical effects for each chemical or chemical group, which is a gigantic task, and would require identification of thresholds associated with mixtures of chemicals, an equally daunting challenge.
+Widening the approach from a few well-studied pollutants would require determination of critical effects for each chemical or chemical group, which is a gigantic task and would require identification of thresholds associated with mixtures of chemicals, an equally daunting challenge.

-A boundary focusing on effects of chemical pollution, on the other hand, could be based on reduced or failed reproduction, neurobehavioral deficits or compromised immune systems, which are linked to the combined exposure to many chemicals.
+A boundary focusing on effects of chemical pollution, on the other hand, could be based on reduced or failed reproduction, neurobehavioral deficits, or compromised immune systems, which are linked to the combined exposure to many chemicals.
 Such a planetary boundary would need to cover subtle effects on the most sensitive life stages in the most sensitive species and/or humans, with effects observable at the global scale.
-An example of this approach has been reviewed based on the suggested increase in neuro-developmental disorders such as autism and attention deficit and hyperactivity disorder (ADHD) in children.
-The widespread exposure to low concentrations of multiple chemicals with known or suspected neuro-toxic effects may have created a silent pandemic of subtle neuro-developmental disorders in children, possibly on a global scale (Grandjean and Landrigan 2006).
-Of the 80,000 chemicals in commerce, 1,000 are known to be neuro-toxic in experiments, 200 are known to be neuro-toxic in humans, and five (methyl mercury, arsenic, lead, PCBs, toluene) are known to be toxic to human neuro-development.
+An example of this approach has been reviewed based on the suggested increase in neurodevelopmental disorders such as autism and attention deficit and hyperactivity disorder (ADHD) in children.
+The widespread exposure to low concentrations of multiple chemicals with known or suspected neurotoxic effects may have created a silent pandemic of subtle neurodevelopmental disorders in children, possibly on a global scale (Grandjean and Landrigan 2006).
+Of the 80 000 chemicals in commerce, 1000 are known to be neurotoxic in experiments, 200 are known to be neurotoxic in humans, and five (methyl mercury, arsenic, lead, PCBs, toluene) are known to be toxic to human neurodevelopment.

 Ultimately, a chemical pollution boundary may require setting a range of sub-boundaries based on the effects of many individual chemicals combined with identifying specific effects on sensitive organisms.
 Furthermore, a chemical pollution boundary interacts with the planetary boundary for aerosols, because many persistent pollutants are transported long distances on aerosol particles.
-In summary though, we conclude that it is not possible at this time to define these nor is it clear how to aggregate them into a comprehensive single planetary boundary.
+In summary, however, we conclude that it is not possible at this time to define these nor is it clear how to aggregate them into a comprehensive single planetary boundary.